 You also need to consider the terrain.
 Is the land prone to flooding?
 Is the property accessible to the public?
 Is there water and power on the land?
 If not, can it be brought in easily?
 Or can alternatives be provided in the form of solar units and water storage tanks?
 Are the access roads passable all year round?
 There are a lot of questions to ask in relation to a piece of land you are looking at.
 It is best to ask them all upfront before getting into a situation that might prove to be unsuitable for what you have in mind.

-You might find land that has a building or buildings on it.
-These can often be adapted for your uses.
-Usually, though, you have to start from scratch.
+You might find land that has one or more buildings on it.
+You may be able to adapt the buildings for your uses, but it’s likely that you’ll have to start from scratch.
 Think about what kind of facilities the animals need to have a good quality of life.

 Unlike a traditional shelter, where the animals are there for a short time, you will need to think in terms of lifetime care.
 It’s not satisfactory, for example, to house dogs in single runs for years on end.
 To have a satisfying life, dogs need the companionship of humans and other dogs.